-The deep monitoring wells are designed to monitor the location of the CO2 front using indirect geophysical methods and to monitor the region where the reservoir pressure is elevated beyond the critical pressure with direct methods.
-The wells will use a combination of cased hole pulsed neutron logs (PNLs) and casing-conveyed distributed acoustic sensing fiber optics (DAS) vertical seismic profiles (VSPs) or equivalent technologies to indirectly monitor the location and thickness of the CO2 plume.
+The deep monitoring wells are designed to monitor the location of the CO2 front and the region where the reservoir pressure is elevated beyond the critical pressure using both direct and indirect methods.
+The wells will use a combination of direct cased hole pulsed neutron logs (PNLs) and indirect casing-conveyed distributed acoustic sensing fiber optics (DAS) vertical seismic profiles (VSPs) or equivalent technologies to monitor the location and thickness of the CO2 plume.
 The deep monitoring wells will directly measure reservoir pressure in the injection zone via a casing-conveyed pressure sensor array or equivalent technology.